Key Takeaways

 Multi-team releases don’t have to be an exercise in optimistic arithmetic.
 When every team’s real throughput rolls up into a single probabilistic forecast, you stop defending a date you quietly never believed and start planning around one you can actually stand behind.

 Ditch the rollup spreadsheets.
-See your multi-team forecast roll up into one date — explore release planning guides and resources, or try Advanced Release Planning & Management for Jira free for 30 days on the Atlassian Marketplace.
+See your multi-team forecast roll up into one date: explore release planning guides and resources, or try Release Management, Roadmaps & Portfolio free for 30 days on the Atlassian Marketplace.